dilcve/lifesum-chanllenge/README.md

-#Lifesum-Chanllenge
+#Lifesum-Challenge

-This app was made only for Lifesum Chanllege.
+This app was made only for Lifesum Challenge.

 To search for food, use the search from field.
 After search returns some results you can save items locally.